splunk-soar-connectors/runnerutility/README.md

 Type: **generic** <br>
 Read only: **False**

-This action is used to remove all pending schedule playbooks for a container.
+This action is used to remove all pending scheduled playbooks for a container.
 This is generally intended to be used to cancel execution if some exit criteria has been reached and any scheduled playbooks need to be suspended permanently.

 #### Action Parameters